- Work-life balance is not a state; it’s an act of balancing

 In our world, if you’re not moving forward, you’re standing still, which effectively means you’re going backwards.
 That’s why we’re particularly focused on personal development.
 On learning new things.
 On trying new stuff.
 On taking the time to read articles, listen to audiobooks and podcasts, watch or attend conferences.
 How can we find time to do that when there’s so much to do?

-Many companies claim to value personal development but these are just empty words.
+Many companies claim to value personal development, but these are just empty words.
 Just saying this doesn’t make it so.
 They simply assume people will learn in the meantime or after hours.

-If people are to choose between learning new things and getting day-to-day job done, the latter always wins.
+If people are to choose between learning new things and getting their day-to-day job done, the latter always wins.
 Hands down.
 But is it good in the long run?
 Should we just keep doing what we’re doing and leave personal development for later?

 Nope.
 Personal development should be a regular thing.
 Like regular exercise.
-I should know, I’m a triathlete.
+I should know – I’m a triathlete.
 I need to make time to swim, bike and run.